tbrowder/Date-Utils/README.md

 Subtracting that number from the **A** value (`Date.days-in-month`) yields the number of days left in the month: `D = A - C = 26`.

-Those remaining days divided by seven (and rounded up by one for any partial week) yield the remaining weeks so we get the desired result:
+Dividing the remaining days by seven (and rounding up by one for any partial week) gives us the remaining weeks, leading to the desired result:

     $cal-weeks  =  1;                # from the B Date value
     $cal-weeks += 26 div 7;          # OUTPUT: 4 # additional full weeks